christophstrasen/PromiseKeeper/docs/WorldScanner_briefing.md

 - **Async support:** Scanners can schedule themselves via `Events.OnTick` or coroutines; WS itself stays synchronous (it just dispatches contexts when `emit<Type>` is called).
 - **Telemetry (later idea):** Provide optional metrics or debug overlays to inspect scanner performance (e.g., squares per minute, backlog size).
 - **Composable streams:** Expensive emitters (e.g., wide-radius square sweeps) should expose their context stream so downstream scanners can chain and filter instead of re-scanning the same area.
 This keeps multiple finders lightweight by “sharing the train” of base candidates.
+- **Map/filter pipeline:** Treat the scanner chain as a series of map + filter stages.
+Primary producers map raw world data into contexts; downstream scanners only narrow or annotate those contexts rather than expanding the set.
 - **Context contract:** Scanners must emit contexts that satisfy the published type contract.
 For example, `SquareCtx` must include `squareId` (and ideally a `ref` or enough information for consumers to resolve it).
 If a field is omitted, the consumer **must** be able to recover the reference cheaply.
 Document any deviations so downstream matchers aren’t surprised.
-- **Configurable instances:** `WS.enableScanner(id, config)` should accept a flat config table.
-Enabling the same scanner ID multiple times with different configs (e.g., two room matchers for “kitchen” and “bathroom”) is allowed; WS will treat `(id, config)` as distinct runtime instances and track each dispose callback separately.
+- **Configurable instances:** `WS.enableScanner(id, config)` accepts a flat config table.
+You can enable the same scanner ID multiple times with different configs (e.g., “kitchen” vs “bathroom” room matchers); WorldScanner returns a distinct handle for each instance so you can disable them independently.
 - **Validation & logging:** The router validates contexts before emission; invalid payloads are dropped with a debug log so scanner authors can adjust without crashing consumers.
+Use `router.logger` for per-scanner diagnostics.

 ---